How much concrete do you need?

 The formulas behind each shape

-- Stairs. the sum of each step block, plus an optional top platform.
+- Stairs.
+The calculator adds the volume of each step and the optional top platform.

 Frequently asked questions